Signed in as:

 At Círculo de poetas & Writers, we are dedicated to making a positive impact in our community.
 Our mission is to provide support, resources, and advocacy for new and established writers, ensuring that every voice is heard and valued.

 Check out the publishers below and get your work out into the world!
 We cannot guarantee publication.
 Use this page as a resource for where to send your work.
-We wish you the best in placing your poems and stores.
+We wish you the best in placing your poems and stories.

 If you are a publisher, contact us at circulowriters@gmail.com for more information.
 We invite you join our circulo of book and magazine publishers.